kwisniew/mobility_grain_boundary/README.md

-# Effective mobility in polycryatallice materials: grain boundaries
+# Effective mobility in polycrystalline materials: grain boundaries
 Script in matlab which calculate effective mobility in a policrystalline structure.

 The calculations are based on the: